 I could go on, but I think you get the idea.

 The crazy part is, I would still help him.
 I would still do things for him, felt bad for him…that’s how good at control and manipulation a sociopath is.
+He could even be almost likable at times, but it never lasted very long.

 Needless to say, I don’t have a relationship with him at all anymore.
 I avoid contact with him at all costs.
 What gets me the most is that there are so many people who find him quite charismatic and likable.

 They believe his crazy lies, and think he’s fun to be around.
 Most people have no idea, and are completely fooled.
+I don’t know that they’d even believe me if I told them he was a sociopath.
+I can’t worry about that, I can only worry about protecting myself.

 So that’s why my response to the question of how to deal with a sociopath is, you don’t.